-- + Large / wide intersection Curb extensions and a traffic island will be used to reduce the crossing distances across 90 Avenue and to improve sightlines by defining parking areas setback from the intersections - + River Valley Bylaw Due to the proximity to the top-of-bank there is not room to extend the shared-use path along the north side of 90 Avenue.
-There is room to accommodate the shared-use path on the south side of 90 Avenue to connect to the access for the High Level Bridge and river valley trails - + Signage / Wayfinding Bike route signage will be installed to inform users of connections

-To provide a safe and enjoyable pedestrian experience that encourages walking.

-To provide safe connections to neighbourhood amenities and destinations for all modes of travel.

-To design safe, user-friendly roadways and intersections that reduce vehicle speeds and discourage shortcutting.

-To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.
+📥 Te chnical Con siderations: island will be u 90 Avenue an ntersection - Curb extensions and a traffic used to reduce the crossing distances across d to improve sightlines by defining parking a from the intersections there is not ro north side of 9 shared-use pa ylaw - Due to the proximity to the top-of-bank om to extend the shared-use path along the 90 Avenue.
+There is room to accommodate the ath on the south side of 90 Avenue to connect t r the High Level Bridge and river valley trails yfinding - Bike route signage will be installed 's of connections Aligns with t he Vision and the following Guid ling Principles : ovide a safe and enjoyable pedestrian rience that encourages walking. ক্র To provide safe connections to neighbourhood amenities and destinations for all modes of travel. \Xi 🗧 inter sign safe, user-friendly roadways and sections that reduce vehicle speeds and urage shortcutting. £ & To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.